kaleido34/Landform/README.md

-# Modern-Responsive-Website
+# Modern-Responsive-Websie
-Here I have developed a complete frontend  website using html,css and javascript.
+frontend  website using html,css and javascript.